artikcloud/tutorial-swift-sdksample/README.md

 #### Setup SDK / Project
  -  Install ARTIK Cloud Swift SDK — [SDK Installation Instructions](https://github.com/artikcloud/artikcloud-swift)
 ```
-alternatively, this project is already setup for convenience.
 clone the ARTIK Cloud Swift SDK and place the cloned 'artikcloud-swift' into this project root.
 ```
  -  Prepare source files.
 Rename **Template_Config.swift** to **Config.swift** and rename classname from TemplateConfig to Config under /config/.
 Then copy the device ID and device token obtained before to Config.swift file.
 The following is the example: